cpjobling/eg-247-textbook/_build/labs/lab04/index.md

 ## Claim

-Up to 2 marks can be claimed if you complete Part 2 of Exercise 7, an addition 2 marks for is available for Parts 3 and 4 and 1 additional mark is available for completing Lab Exercise 8.
+Up to 2 marks can be claimed if you complete Part 2 of Exercise 7, an additional 2 marks for is available for Parts 3 and 4 and 1 additional mark is available for completing Lab Exercise 8.

 See [Assessment and Feedback: Labwork Assessment](https://docs.google.com/spreadsheets/d/1U-O2hu_Th369EHp6mdc1_j_7ARew2WosE93cjsW012c/edit?usp=sharing) for a detailed marking scheme.